TheImagingSource/Linux-tiscamera-Programming-Samples/README.md

 ### Save an image using OpenCV in C++
 [This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/Save%20an%20image%20using%20OpenCV%20in%20C%2B%2B) C++ sample shows how to capture images from the video stream, convert them to OpenCV cv::Mat and save them to hard disc.

+### QT5 Device Selection and Property Dialogs in C++
+[This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/QT5%20Device%20Selection%20and%20Property%20Dialogs%20in%20C%2B%2B) sample provides C++ source code for QT5 Device Selection and Camera properties dialogs.
+It shows in a simple QT5 application, how to use them.
+It shows also, how to display the live video in a QT5 wigdet.

 ### Stream over Network to VLC
 [This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/Stream%20over%20Network%20to%20VLC#stream-over-network-to-vlc) article shows, how to setup a GStreamer pipeline for sending video stream to VLC over a network.